aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 > Note: ECS Anywhere doesn't support volume attachment part of the task definition.

-To use a TaskDefinition that can be used with either Amazon EC2, AWS Fargate launch types, use the `TaskDefinition` construct.
+To use a TaskDefinition that can be used with either Amazon EC2 or AWS Fargate launch types, use the `TaskDefinition` construct.

 When creating a task definition you have to specify what kind of